sagemath/trac_to_gh/Issue 6654.md

 # Issue 6654: [with patch, needs review] new features in group algebra category

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6654

 Original creator: vferay